So you want to promote your website online…for free, preferably.

 When you’re setting up your website promotion strategy, you’ll just have to know what it takes to get organic traffic and what it will take on your part to get it done.

 The first component is technical SEO.

 Technical SEO is all about ensuring that Google/Bing bots can crawl and index your website effectively.
 It’s about making sure you’re not generating tons of duplicate content.
 Here’s “Technical SEO for Nontechnical Marketers”

-The good news is that you are using WordPress or an HTML-based website builder (aka not Flash or Wix), you have the big barriers taken care of.
+The good news is that you are using WordPress or an HTML-based website builder, you have the big barriers taken care of.
 The same applies to eCommerce platforms like Shopify, Bigcommerce or a self-hosted store with WordPress + Woocommerce.

 If you are already using a different platform, a technical audit might be the one SEO thing worth paying for.
 Mentioning a “stand-alone technical audit with recommendations” to an SEO expert can be valuable if you’re on a custom built site.
 Just don’t let them sell you on “ranking #1 tomorrow!”

 If you are using Shopify or Bigcommerce, then your technical issues are 90% solved if you have it set up by the book (Shopify’s guide and Bigcommerce’s guide).
 You should just be sure to use their SEO-related toolset to implement your on-page content, which happens to be the second component of SEO.

 The second component of SEO is on-page content and optimization